anhldbk/graphqly/README.md

 const schema = gBuilder.build(); // inside, `makeExecutableSchema` is invoked
 ```

+#### 3.2 Reusability

-Last but not least, we may reuse other definitions by grouping them into providers:
+We may reuse other definitions by grouping them into providers:

 ```js
 function Brand(builder){